adiljearl/Content-management-system/README.md

 # content-management-system

-Run npm install
+1. Run `npm install` to install the required packages
-Run nodemon app.js
+2. Run `nodemon app.js` to start the application